markwal/encrusted/README.md

 ---

+#### This fork

+This fork adds an Electron App wrapper so that Encrusted can be installed locally

 #### A z-machine (interpreter) for Infocom-era text adventure games like Zork

 Runs in a web interface or directly in a terminal.